UPDATE: Man killed in North Side stabbing identified as 23-year-old Azzan Sherieff

 The victim and suspect were known to each other, according to police.

-Fire, emergency services and police responded to a residence on Union Street, in North Sound, around 5:20 p.m. and found a man had been stabbed and had difficulty breathing, according to police.
+Fire, emergency services and police responded to a residence on Union Street, in North Side, around 5:20 p.m. and found a man had been stabbed and had difficulty breathing, according to police.
 Police say CPR was administered and the man was taken to the Cayman Islands Hospital, where he was pronounced dead.

 Tune into Cayman 27 News at 6 p.m. for more on this developing story.